nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-92: Add SCMI function to return config info {#RN_DETAIL_SM_92}
 ----------

-Added a new SCMI misc protocol function to get the SM config (cfg) file name and mSel value.
-Just the basename is returned, max of 16 characters.
+Added a new SCMI misc protocol message (SCMI_MSG_MISC_CFG_INFO) to get the SM config (cfg) file name and mSel value.
+The client API is SCMI_MiscCfgInfo(), Just the basename is returned, max of 16 characters.
 Also displayed in the debug monitor 'info' command.

 SM-93: Add PERF_GPU to the GPU_PROT/NPROT resources {#RN_DETAIL_SM_93}
 ----------